Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 When is implementation of a Product Backlog item considered complete? (choose the best answer)

 - [x] When the item has no work remaining in order to be potentially released.
-- [ ] When Quality Assurance reports that the item passes all acceptance criteria.
+- [ ] When Quality Assurance reports that the item passes all Acceptance Criteria.
 - [ ] At the end of the Sprint.
 - [ ] When all work in the Sprint Backlog related to the item is finished.